FuchsEDV/Thrixty/README.md

 		* Split up the param "zoom-mode" into "zoom-mode", "zoom-control" and "position-indicator".
 		* Prepended semicolons.
 	* V1.2:
-		* Introduced the new position indicator "marker" and made the "minimap" look less grabable
+		* Introduced the new position indicator "marker" and made the "minimap" look less grabbable
 		* New options "zoom-control" and "outbox-position"
 		* Splitted up the zoom options like "inbox_minimap" into seperate options
 		* Changes in initialization